QVHighlights: Detecting Moments and Highlights in Videos via Natural Language Queries: Conclusion

 \section{Conclusion}

 We collect \DatasetName~dataset for moment retrieval and highlight detection from natural language queries.
 This new dataset consists of over 10,000 diverse YouTube videos, each annotated with a free-form query, relevant moment timestamps and clip-wise saliency scores.
 Detailed data analyses are provided comparing the collected data to previous works.
-We further propose Moment-DETR, an encoder-decoder transformer that jointly perform moment retrieval and highlight detetcion.
+We further propose Moment-DETR, an encoder-decoder transformer that jointly perform moment retrieval and highlight detection.
 We show that this new model performs competitively with baseline methods.
 Additionally, it also learns effectively from noisy data.
 With weakly supervised pretraining using ASR captions, Moment-DETR substantially outperforms previous methods, setting a strong precedence for future work.
 Lastly, we provide ablations and prediction visualizations of Moment-DETR.

+\textbf{Social Impact} The predictions from our system reflect the distribution of the collected dataset.
+These predictions can be inaccurate, and hence users should not completely rely on our predictions for making real-world decisions (similar to previous work on modeling video-based predictions).
+In addition, please see license and usage of the data and code in the supplementary file.

-{\bf Acknowledgements:} We thank Linjie Li for the helpful discussion.
-This work is supported by NSF Award \#1562098, DARPA KAIROS Grant \#FA8750-19-2-1004, ARO-YIP Award \#W911NF-18-1-0336, and DARPA MCS Grant N66001-19- 2-4031.
+{\bf Acknowledgements:} We thank Linjie Li and the reviewers for the helpful discussion.
+This work is supported by NSF Award \#1562098, DARPA KAIROS Grant \#FA8750-19-2-1004, ARO-YIP Award \#W911NF-18-1-0336, DARPA MCS Grant N66001-19-2-4031, and a Google Focused Research Award.
 The views contained in this article are those of the authors and not of the funding agency.